KGLiDS: A Platform for Semantic Abstraction, Linking, and Automation of Data Science: Semantic Abstraction

 \subsubsection{\textbf{Dataset Embeddings}}

 The data profiling component generates a column learned representation (CoLR) for each column based on its fine-grained type and actual values using our pre-trained embedding models.
 The CoLR models capture similarities between column values and provide three main advantages to KGLiDS.
 First, higher accuracy of predicted column content similarities in contrast to hand-crafted meta-features, which have been shown to fail when a column distribution does not match the designed features \cite{MuellerS19,sherlock}.
 Second, enabling data discovery without exposing datasets' raw content is invaluable in an enterprise setting, where access to the raw data might be restricted.
-Third, a compact representation of fixed-size embeddings, regardless of the actual dataset size, greatly reduces the storage requirements.
+Third, a compact representation of fixed-size embeddings, regardless of the actual dataset size, greatly reduces the storage and memory requirements.

 Two columns have similar embeddings if their raw values have high overlap, have similar distributions, or measure the same variable -- even with different distributions (e.g. \texttt{area\_sq\_ft} is similar to \texttt{area\_sq\_m}).
-To generate a column embedding, a neural network $h_{\theta}$ is applied to each value and averaged for the entire column (lines 8-10).
-We trained $h_{\theta}$ on a collection of 5,500 tables from Kaggle \cite{kaggle} and OpenML \cite{OpenML}, where the input is a pair of columns and whether they are similar (binary target variable) using the binary cross-entropy loss \cite{cross_entropy}.
+To generate a column embedding, a 10\% random sample is taken from the column, and a neural network $h_{\theta}$ is applied to each value and averaged for the entire sample (lines 8-10).
+We trained $h_{\theta}$ on a collection of 5,500 tables from Kaggle \cite{kaggle} and OpenML \cite{OpenML}.
+The input is column pairs, predicting similarity (binary target) with binary cross-entropy loss \cite{cross_entropy}.
 In KGLiDS, the embedding of a table is the concatenation of aggregated column embeddings per fine-grained data type:\shorten